 Holly Burkhalter graduated from Iowa State University in 1978 (Phi Beta Kappa) and received the University’s “Outstanding Young Alumnus” award in 1984.
 Ms. Burkhalter was appointed by President Clinton and confirmed by the United States Senate to be a member of the board of the U.S. Institute for Peace, where she served from 2001-2008.

 Ms. Burkhalter also publishes outside the human rights field.
-Her most recent title, “Good God, Lousy World, and Me,” was published by Convergent Books in 2014.
-She is also the author of “Four Midwestern Sisters’ Cookbook,” Viking-Penguin, 1991, hard cover (with co-authors Karol Crosbie, Kathy Lockard, and Ruth Bosley), “Quick Escapes from Washington D.C.,” Globe-Pequot, 1996, soft cover, with 2nd, 3rd and 4th editions thereafter (with co-author John Fitzpatrick.)
+She is the author of “Four Midwestern Sisters’ Cookbook,” Viking-Penguin, 1991, hard cover (with co-authors Karol Crosbie, Kathy Lockard, and Ruth Bosley), “Quick Escapes from Washington D.C.,” Globe-Pequot, 1996, soft cover, with 2nd, 3rd and 4th editions thereafter (with co-author John Fitzpatrick.)
+“Four Midwestern Sisters” sold approximately 15,000 copies.
+Quick Escapes (all editions) sold 12,000 to 15,000 copies.